Kenneth Hahn State Recreation Area: Park development

 Los Angeles County Supervisors began negotiations to acquire the site of the Baldwin Hills Dam disaster in 1976.
-In 1977 Los Angeles County Supervisor Kenneth Hahn convinced Vice President Walter Mondale to reuse the land, from former oil-drilling sites, for a public open space park.
+It opened in 1983 as the Baldwin Hills State Recreational Area, and was renamed in 1988 to honor Supervisor Hahn and his preservation efforts there.

-At the time the area was also a very popular spot for the then-new sport of motocross, locals calling it “Motorcycle Hill.”
+At the time the area was also a very popular spot for the then-new sport of motocross, locals calling it "Motorcycle Hill."
 An abandoned oil well at the top of the hill was decorated with sparkle lights during the holiday season and looked like a giant Christmas tree at night.